UPPMAX/NAISS_Slurm/docs/concepts.md

 !!!
 Important

-    - Computational work needs to be submitted to the job scheduler.
+    - Computational work needs to be submitted using the job scheduler.
     - The submitted job joins a waiting queue
     - Jobs start executing once it is their turn
     - The anticipated start time can move forward and backward depending on other users actions